At-a-Glance: Program Overview

 SME’s CX Story: Pilot Project to Full Engagement

 Is your client experience strategy integrated into your existing service delivery process?
 It can be.
 In 2017, SME started a pilot program using the Client Feedback Tool (CFT).
-Today, our firm is on tract to send out more than 1,000 feedback requests during our first full year with champions in every service group.
+Today, our firm is on track to send out more than 1,000 feedback requests during our first full year with champions in every service group.
 In this session, you will hear SME’s CFT/CX story, see the tools they have used to simplify and operationalize the use of CFT at SME and brainstorm with others to go back with ideas to invigorate and/or launch their firm’s CFT efforts.
 Whether you are just getting your feedback program off the ground or you want to get greater buy-in and/or engagement from your team, this session will show how to get project managers who say they are ‘too busy’ to fully engage in sending, responding, and embracing a culture of feedback.
 (Enterprise Capability & Leadership, Foundations)

 Engaging the Experience Economy to Achieve Your Strategic Goals